 - Decide how centralized or discretionary ABAC controls should be.
 Do you need complete central control, or can resource owners set attributes as they require?

-- Establish processes to deal with broken access control.
+- Establish processes to deal with broken access controls.
 Build incident recovery into the ABAC setup to allow safe restoration of access for users.

 In summary, ABAC allows granular contextual access controls.
 Administrators can set flexible policies for every resource, protecting confidential information and allowing employees the access they need.